Culture of the Southern United States: Television

-By 1971, sponsors had shifted for this formula and CBS consequently cancelled all of its Southern shows.
+By 1971, sponsors had shifted for this formula and CBS consequently cancelled all of its Southern shows, as part of the rural purge.
 (Only Hee Haw survived, in syndication.)

 In 1976, Jimmy Carter was elected as the first President of the United States from the Deep South subregion.
 The election resulted in reporters swarming into Carter's small southern town of Plains, Georgia.
 Speculation about his lifestyle and Southern Baptist faith, renewed interest in Southern culture.
 A new crop of television shows followed within the next decade, such as: